dugit-app/dugit/README.md

 - [ ] Add testing somehow
 - [ ] Consider replacing local git cloning with workflows
 - [ ] Create dugit organization and move the project there
+- [ ] Consider replacing complicated json thing with just spreadsheet link
+  - No pulling grades
+  - Teacher repo: anonymous name maps and links to student and anonymous repos, link to TA repo
+  - TA repo: links to anonymous repos
+  - TA can add link to spreadsheet in repo where they put in grades for each anonymous name
+- [ ] Error handling for empty selects

 ## Prompt structure